Tennis Elbow

 1. Firstly any biomechanical factors that are causing the tendon damage must be corrected.
 This might mean postural correction or altering technique with certain activities.

-2. Then the tendon itself is treated with a combination of friction massage, soft tissue massage, dry needling to release the muscles, ultrasound, and taping to support the tendon.
+2. Then the tendon itself is treated with a combination of friction massage, soft tissue massage, dry needling, ultrasound, shockwave and taping to support the tendon.
 All of these treatment techniques can help at different stages of tissue healing and an exercise program will be prescribed to strengthen the muscles accordingly.

 What To Avoid When You Have Lateral Epicondylitis?